mugan86/android-strings-translator-importer-exporter/README.md

 ###Description about project

-The purpose is to create a table to translate texts in a simple way for more than one user without using Android Studio
+rhe purpose is to create a table to translate texts in a simple way for more than one user without using Android Studio